 I will take all reasonable steps to ensure that work devices are secure and password-protected when using them outside school, and keep all data securely stored in accordance with this policy and the school's data protection policy.
+I will enable multi-factor authentication for my work devices, and personal devices if being used for the purpose of work, in line with policy and procedures set out by the ODBST and our insurers.

-I will let the designated safeguarding lead (DSL) and ICT manager know if a pupil informs me they have found any material which might upset, distress or harm them or others, and will also do so if I encounter any such material.
+I will let the designated safeguarding lead (DSL) and ICT manager know if a pupil informs me, they have found any material which might upset, distress or harm them or others, and will also do so if I encounter any such material.

-I will always use the school's ICT systems and internet responsibly, and ensure that pupils in my care do so too.
+I will always use the school's ICT systems and internet responsibly and ensure that pupils in my care do so too.